Symbiota2/Symbiota2-php/docs/setup/managing_plugin_builds.md

 - `package_core_plugins`

-  Automates the process of running `package_<plugin-name>` for all core plugins, and then running `merge-core-all-translations` in succession.
+  Automates the process of running `package_<plugin-name>` for all core libraries, and then running `merge-core-all-translations` in succession.

 * * *